lidiaga/CosMx_pipeline_LGA/README.md

         3. Three cell typing methods are available\*:

-            1. Choose between supervised classification with InSituType, unsupervied clustering with InSitutype or unsupervised clustering with Seurat.
+            1. Choose between supervised classification with InSituType, unsupervised clustering with InSitutype, or unsupervised clustering with Seurat.
 In both unsupervised clustering methods, cluster annotation is performed with ScType.
 However, this can be changed if desired.

             2. Run the appropriate Rmd file: `4.0_insitutype_cell_typing.Rmd`, `4.1_insitutype_unsup_clustering.Rmd` or `4.2_seurat_unsup_clustering.Rmd`.